python-websockets/websockets/docs/project/contributing.rst

 cryptocurrency trackers.
 I'm strongly opposed to Bitcoin's carbon footprint.

 I'm aware of efforts to build proof-of-stake models.
-I'll care once the total carbon footprint of all cryptocurrencies drops to a non-bullshit level.
+I'll care once the total energy consumption of all cryptocurrencies drops to a non-bullshit level.

+You already negated all of humanity's efforts to develop renewable energy.
-Please stop heating the planet where my children are supposed to live, thanks.
+Please stop heating the planet where my children will have to live.

 Since websockets is released under an open-source license, you can use it for any purpose you like.
 However, I won't spend any of my time to help you.

 I will summarily close issues related to Bitcoin or cryptocurrency in any way.
-Thanks for your understanding.